SECONDARY CAMPUS

 Both of these stories culminate in segments that will be clearly reminiscent of Genesis.
 Be ready to discuss both the obvious similarities and differences, as well as some point of comparison that you think others might not have noticed.

 Finally, you will read C.S.
-Lewis’s “Myth Became Fact” from a collection of Lewis’s lectures that we will use as a text throughout the fall semester, God in the Dock.
+Lewis’s “Myth Became Fact,” chapter 5 in, God in the Dock, a collection of Lewis’s lectures that you will need to purchase NEW or unmarked, as we will use it as a text throughout the fall semester.
 Be prepared to give Lewis’s definition of “myth” and to explain why you believe this lecture-essay was assigned in connection with the previous three readings.

 AP Literature & Composition 12

-Senior AP Literature and Composition will use readings from classic world literature to help you develop critical thinking, practice close reading and analysis, and hone your writing skills in preparation for the AP Literature Exam.
+Senior AP Literature and Composition will use readings from classic as well as modern literature to help you develop critical thinking, practice close reading and analysis, and hone your writing skills in preparation for the AP Literature Exam.

-We will begin this summer by reading Emily Bronte’s Wuthering Heights and Charles Dickens’s Great Expectations.
+We will begin by reading Emily Bronte’s Wuthering Heights and Charles Dickens’s Great Expectations.
 I recommend accompanying your reading of Great Expectations with the audiobook read by Martin Jarvis.
-You will, however, need a hard copy of both novels.
-I also suggest that you take notes as you read on the names of characters, places, major events, and any themes you notice along the way.
+It will help you pick up on the humor, irony, and characterization in the book.
+You are welcome to listen to Wuthering Heights as well.
+You will, however, need a hard copy of both novels and good notes on the names of characters, places, major events, and any themes you notice along the way.

-In addition, you will need to choose one of the titles on the list of works Most Frequently Cited 1970-2015 on the AP Literature and Composition Exam that you have not read before (the list appears towards the end of the pages linked above).
+In addition, you should choose one of the titles on the list of works Most Frequently Cited 1970-2015 on the AP Literature & Composition Exam that you have not read before (the list begins on page 12).
 This is a chance to expand your exposure to works that the College Board considers worthy and that are likely to appear in some form on the exam.
-Before making a selection, ensure that AR also considers your choice worthy: AR Book Finder.
+Before making a selection, ensure that AR also considers your choice worthy: AR Book Finder

-You will take AR tests over all three of your summer reading assignments on Thursday, Aug.
-17. In addition, we will practice AP-Style questions and writing prompts over Wuthering Heights and Great Expectations during the course of the fall semester.
+You will take tests over Wuthering Heights and Great Expectations and an AR test over the title you selected from the list linked above during the first week of school.
+In addition, we will practice AP-style questions and writing prompts over Wuthering Heights and Great Expectations throughout the fall semester.